zhoupf/LIMU-BERT-Public/README.md

 Please check our paper for more details.
 ## File Overview
-This contains 9 python files.
+This project contains following folders and files.
 - [`config`](./config) : config json files of models and training hyper-parameters.
 - [`dataset`](./dataset) : the scripts for preprocessing four open datasets and a config file of key attributes of those datasets.
 - [`benchmark.py`](./benchmark.py) : run DCNN, DeepSense, and R-GRU.